 Make Timely Payments, If Keeping A Car.
 If you have a car loan that you did not reaffirm, simply continue to make timely payments, if you wish to keep the car.
 The lender retains a lien on your car and can repossess, if you get behind.

 Quick Note: Can you return your vehicle after bankruptcy?
 If you did not reaffirm your vehicle loan and no longer wish to keep your vehicle, you can arrange to turn it over to the lender (a voluntary repossession).
 As long as you did not reaffirm the debt in your bankruptcy, the creditor cannot obtain a deficiency judgment.

 Update Your Will.
 Because your financial situation has changed, I recommend that you review your will to see if it needs to be revised.
 If you do not have a will, you may wish to have an attorney draft one.
 In my Philadelphia area bankruptcy practice, I am always happy to refer my clients to an estates attorney who can revise or draft one at a very reasonable cost.

-Set up a savings plan.
-Even if it is only a few dollars per pay period, try to put back a little for emergencies and for retirement as soon as you are able.
+Set Up A Savings Plan.
+On other words, pay yourself first.
+Even if it is only a few dollars per pay period, try to put back a little for emergencies as soon as you are able.
 For many people who have been out of work or otherwise financially devastated, it can be hard to imagine being able to save again.
 However, even a small amount can add up over the long run.

 If you take care of these few items after your bankruptcy, you will be well on your way to a better financial future.